xray-imaging/align/readme.rst

 adjust
 ======

-**adjust** is commad-line-interface for automatically determine the detector pixel size, adjust focus, align rotation axis tilt/pitch and center the rotation axis in the middle of the detector field of view.
+**adjust** is commad-line-interface for automatically determines the detector pixel size, adjusts focus, alignes rotation axis tilt/pitch and centers the rotation axis in the middle of the detector field of view.

 Installation
 ============